lyubimdmitriy03/DmytroLiubim/README.md

-# DmytroLiubim
-Frontend web developer with 3+ years of experience creating responsive, pixel-perfect websites.
-Skilled in HTML, CSS, JavaScript, and WordPress.
-Passionate about clean code, smooth animations, and delivering great user experiences.
+👋 Hi there!
+I'm a Frontend Developer
+I am a Frontend Developer with over 3 years of experience specializing in building responsive, pixel-perfect websites using modern technologies.
+I have developed more than 50 WordPress sites for small and medium businesses, focusing on usability, performance, and smooth user interactions.

+I especially enjoy working with animations, leveraging libraries like GSAP and Anime.js to create engaging, dynamic user experiences.
+I’m passionate about keeping up-to-date with the latest frontend trends and best practices to deliver high-quality, modern websites.

 ## 💼 My Skills & Expertise